mattermost/docs/source/channels/message-priority.rst

 Send persistent notifications
 -----------------------------

-From Mattermost v8.0, when you add an urgent priority label, and your message @mentions at least one other user, you can enable persistent notifications which notify recipients at regular intervals and for a set amount of time until the recipient acknowledges or replies to the message.
+From Mattermost v8.0, when you add an urgent priority label, and your message @mentions at least one other user, you can enable persistent notifications which notify recipients at regular intervals and for a set amount of time until the recipient acknowledges, reacts, or replies to the message.

 To enable persistent notifications for a message: